varzjac25/Game-Design-Final-Project/README.md

 # Game-Design-Final-Project
-A semester long project for Game Design with Unity.
+A semester-long project for Game Design with Unity.
 By Jackson V & Ishaan A